 Refused salary.

 Paul was willing to work himself.
 Late at night; early in the morning; with his hands.
 People would come and wanted to hear him preach.
 They came into this little room where he was working, “It’s so smelly, oh, ugh!”
 He made tents so he sewed skins and other things like that.
 That is a smelly job.
 “Paul, would you preach the Gospel to us?”
 “I’d love to, get my glasses, and get my Bible!”
 “No, Paul, please take a bath first and then preach to us.
 You stink.”
 That’s Paul.
 Probably one of the very highest educated people in the world.
 Probably one of the very smartest people in the world in his time.
 According to the Bible, spiritual people that minister for God should receive financial help from other people.
 We know that even Jesus received financial help from different people.
 Sometimes Paul did receive help.
 He did not work all the time.
 But he was willing to work and many times he did work.
 If he thought that it would be helpful to his testimony he wouldn’t accept a penny.
 He worked for his own living and for the living of his team.
-People could see: here is the pastor, earning a living for his elders so they don’t have to go and work.
-Here is the CBLT Center director working so that his administrators and his key course coaches don’t have to work.
+People could see: here is the pastor, ____________ ___ _____________ for his elders so they don’t have to go and work.
+Here is the director working so that his administrators and his key course coaches don’t have to work.
 He refused a salary.
 Talk about Financial Freedom!
 Can you even imagine Paul not having it?
 Paul had it.
 “In whatsoever state I am I have learned to be content.”
 Do you even know what real contentment is?
 At what stage are you getting it or losing it?
 Praise God that throughout history He has provided for hundreds of His saints without them ever having to worry about a single penny.
 The history of the church is filled with financial heroes who had Financial Freedom.
 Will you be one of them?

 CONCLUSION

 We’ve heard this lecture.
 I think they are truly heroes, financial heroes.
 They had financial freedom.
 What a wonderful life style: to be free from the bondage of money.
 Let’s not to ignore it.
 These people, Nehemiah and other people, counted their money very accurately.
 They handled it correctly.
 They were wise.
-But the value just wasn’t important to them.
+But the __________ just wasn’t important to them.
 I’ve tried in my life never to build my spiritual ministry on money.
 Anytime there is a conflict in priorities between what I want to do or money, I always purposefully try to put money secondly.
 Not long ago I received a letter about money.
 “Abraham, write us back immediately, and maybe we can get this money to you before the New Year.”
 I looked at that letter and I said “God I’m busy with other things, I don’t want this financial pressure.
 If you want to do it, do it before New Year.
 If you want to do it after the New Year it’s fine with me too.
 I will not immediately write back.
 I will continue to work on my spiritual task.”